-We have performed the procedures enumerated below on the allocation of sources and uses of funds as they relate to the progress against Central Puget Sound Regional Transit Authority's (Sound Transit) subarea commitments to its voters presented on the Schedule of Sources and Uses of Funds by Subarea (the Schedule) for the year ended December 31, 2022.
-Management of Sound Transit is responsible for the Schedule for the year ended December 31, 2022.
+We have performed the procedures enumerated in Attachment A on the allocation of sources and uses of funds as they relate to the progress against Central Puget Sound Regional Transit Authority's (Sound Transit) subarea commitments to comply with the Financial Policies appendices of Sound Move, Sound Transit 2 (ST2) and Sound Transit 3 (ST3) voter approved plans presented on the Schedule of Sources and Uses of Funds by Subarea (the Schedule) for the year ended December 31, 2023.
+Management of Sound Transit is responsible for the Schedule for the year ended December 31, 2023.

-The Sound Transit Finance and Audit Committee of the Board of Directors and the Community Oversight Panel have agreed to and acknowledged that the procedures performed are appropriate to meet the intended purpose of evaluating whether the information within the Schedule, prepared by Sound Transit, is prepared in accordance with the Financial Policies appendices of Sound Move, Sound Transit 2 (ST2) and Sound Transit 3 (ST3) voter approved plans.
+The Sound Transit Finance and Audit Committee of the Board of Directors has agreed to and acknowledged that the procedures performed are appropriate to meet the intended purpose of understanding the allocation of sources and uses of funds as they relate to the progress against Sound Transit's subarea commitments to comply with the Financial Policies appendices of Sound Move, Sound Transit 2 (ST2) and Sound Transit 3 (ST3) voter approved plans presented on the Schedule for the year ended December 31, 2023.
+Additionally, the Community Oversight Panel has agreed to and acknowledged that the procedures are appropriate to meet their purposes.
+We make no representation regarding the appropriateness of the procedures either for the purpose for which this report has been requested or for any other purpose.
 This report may not be suitable for any other purpose.
 The procedures performed may not address all the items of interest to a user of this report and may not meet the needs of all users of this report and, as such, users are responsible for determining whether the procedures performed are appropriate for their purposes.
+An agreed-upon procedures engagement involves performing specific procedures and reporting on findings based on the procedures performed.

-The procedures and the associated findings are enumerated below.
+The procedures and the associated findings are contained in Attachment A.

-We were engaged by the Sound Transit Finance and Audit Committee of the Board of Directors and the Community Oversight Panel to perform this agreed-upon procedures engagement and conducted our engagement in accordance with attestation standards established by the American Institute of Certified Public Accountants.
-An agreed-upon procedures engagement involves performing specific procedures that the engaging party has agreed to and acknowledged to be appropriate for the intended purpose of the engagement and reporting on findings based on the procedures performed.
-We were not engaged to and did not conduct an examination or review engagement, the objective of which would be the expression of an opinion or conclusion, respectively, on the allocation of sources and uses of funds as they relate to the progress against Sound Transit's subarea commitments to its voters presented on the Schedule for the year ended December 31, 2022.
+We were engaged by Sound Transit Finance and Audit Committee of the Board of Directors to perform this agreed-upon procedures engagement and conducted our engagement in accordance with attestation standards established by the American Institute of Certified Public Accountants.
+We were not engaged to and did not conduct an examination or review engagement, the objective of which would be the expression of an opinion or conclusion, respectively, on the allocation of sources and uses of funds as they relate to the progress against Sound Transit's subarea commitments to its voters presented on the Schedule for the year ended December 31, 2023.
 Accordingly, we do not express such an opinion or conclusion.
 Had we performed additional procedures, other matters might have come to our attention that would have been reported to you.